 Pamela has loved crafting and painting since she was a young girl.
 She studied art in high school and college before changing her major.
 In 2007 one of her dance students introduced her to card making and Pamela fell in love with paper crafting.
 She started teaching card making and paper crafts in 2009 and has recently started to vend her crafts online and craft shows.

 Jeff is an exhibiting studio artist, has a home pottery studio and began teaching pottery part-time in Tucson.
 When he learned of a full-time job opening for lead pottery instructor in Mesa at the Mesa Arts Center, he applied.
 Rudy Turk, former director of the Arizona State University Art Museum, was part of the hiring panel.
-Jeff was offered the job, and has been the director of the Mesa Arts Center Ceramics program ever since.
+Jeff was offered the job, and was the director of the Mesa Arts Center Ceramics program until he retired at the end of March 2014.
+He is currently teaching one class a semester.

 His work is shown by Obsidian Gallery in Tucson and Plinth Gallery in Denver, Colorado.
 It is included in numerous public art collections, including the Northern Arizona University Art Museum, the Ceramics Research Center of the Arizona State University Art Museum, the City of Phoenix Contemporary Arizona Ceramics Collection, the City of Mesa Contemporary Art Collection, the Kamm Teapot Foundation, and the Northern Clay Center of Minnesota.